Star Fox 2: Gameplay

 Instead of following mostly linear paths inside predefined missions as in Star Fox, the player moves a team of two ships freely around a map screen that represents the Lylat system.
 When the player's ships make contact with enemy forces, the game switches to an action perspective, piloting the Arwing ship directly with controls and gameplay similar to the first Star Fox.
 When the player clears the specified objectives, they are taken back to the map screen to select a new destination.
+The two chosen pilots have their own shield gauges and can be swapped at any moment in the map, but one of them runs out of energy, their Arwing will explode, resulting in their death.
+When a pilot dies, it's possible to continue with remaining one, though the other cannot be used for the rest of the game.

 The objective is to beat all enemy forces present in the map while defending planet Corneria, preventing its damage level from reaching 100%.
 The player must intercept fighters and incoming IPBMs (interplanetary ballistic missiles), while also dealing with battleships, which deploy more fighter squadrons, and planetary bases, which fire IPBMs.
-If Corneria's damage level reaches 100% or the player runs out of extra ships, the game ends.
+If Corneria's damage level reaches 100% or both pilots die, the game is over.
 General Pepper employs a satellite that can shoot down enemies on a limited basis; the player must also defend this installation from special enemies that can take over the satellite and use its cannon to fire at Corneria.
 The player also encounters the Star Wolf mercenary team and various bosses.

 Star Fox 2 employs a semi-real-time strategy system.
 While selecting a destination on the map screen, the game is paused, but while the player's ships travel to their destinations, enemies and missiles also move toward theirs.
 While fighting enemies in the action screen, time moves at a slower pace than on the map screen, allowing other enemies and missiles to advance and cause damage.
 To prevent excessive damage to Corneria, the player may need to leave a battle to intercept another enemy.